Finitely Presentable Higher-Dimensional Automata and the Irrationality of Process Replication: Introduction

-Kappé and coauthors~\cite{Kappe20:ConcurrentKleeneAlgebra, KBL+17:BrzozowskiGoesConcurrent, KBL+19:SeriesparallelPomsetLanguages} have shown that finite well-nested pomset automata correspond to concurrent Kleene algebras and, what they call, series-parallel rational expressions.
+Kappé et al.~\cite{Kappe20:ConcurrentKleeneAlgebra, KBL+17:BrzozowskiGoesConcurrent, KBL+19:SeriesparallelPomsetLanguages} have shown that finite well-nested pomset automata correspond to concurrent Kleene algebras and, what they call, series-parallel rational expressions.
 Pomset automata have two transition functions, one for sequential and one for parallel computation.
 The latter can branch out to finitely many parallel states and synchronise after each has completed their work.
 This allows them to implement process replication because the number of parallel processes can grow arbitrarily during execution, while the dimension of a cell in a HDA fixes the number of parallel processes.
 We will discuss this in \cref{sec:concl}.

-Finally, our work builds on the work by Fahrenberg et al.~\cite{fahrenberg2022kleene}.
-For the most part, we follow~\cite{fahrenberg2022kleene} in our definitions of HDA and languages, but also deviate in some choices, like the definition of the cube category and the tensor product of HDA.
-We have also followed them in giving up on event consistency~\cite{fahrenberg2021languages}, as the category of HDA would otherwise not be cocomplete~\cite{Baronner22:FiniteAccessibilityHigherDimensional}.
+Finally, our work builds on that of Fahrenberg~et~al.~\cite{FJS+22:KleeneTheoremHigherDimensional}.
+For the most part, we follow them in our definitions of HDA and languages, but also deviate in some choices, like the definition of the cube category and the tensor product of HDA.
+We have also incorporated their insight to give up event consistency~\cite{Fahrenberg21:LanguagesHigherDimensionalAutomata}, as the category of HDA would otherwise not be cocomplete~\cite{Baronner22:FiniteAccessibilityHigherDimensional}.

+\paragraph*{Acknowledgements} We would like to thank the referees for their valuable comments, in particular the suggestion of an alternative proof strategy for \cref{hda-lfp}.